saundev/ruby-web-app/README.md

 # HTTP Server Container and Ruby App
-*Ruby app runs on 4040, ongoing work required to enable SSL / HTTPs requests.
+*Ruby app runs on 4040, ongoing work required to enable SSL / HTTPs requests which is required to run in containers with HTTPS enabled.
 In place of this a HTTP/S NGINX instance has been used.
 Ruby code in '/src'*

 ## Terraform Instructions